OliverAbraham/AutoRecovery/README.md

 - The go to task manager and end this process.
 - Don't kill process tree!
 Only kill the single process.
 - After a few seconds the supervisor process will recognize that and restart your process.

+## HOW TO INSTALL A NUGET PACKAGE
+This is very simple:
+- Start Visual Studio (with NuGet installed)
+- Right-click on your project's References and choose "Manage NuGet Packages..."
+- Choose Online category from the left
+- Enter the name of the nuget package to the top right search and hit enter
+- Choose your package from search results and hit install
+- Done!

+or from NuGet Command-Line:

+    Install-Package Abraham.ProgramSettingsManager

+## AUTHOR

+Oliver Abraham, mail@oliver-abraham.de, https://www.oliver-abraham.de

+Please feel free to comment and suggest improvements!